Alire-/movie-crawlr/README.md

 Movie-crawlr
 ============

-A web application that returns a movie's or TV series' IMDb etadata given its title.
+A web application that returns a movie's or TV series' IMDb metadata given its title.
 Built this to learn and gain familiarity with [Scrapy](http://scrapy.org), [Flask](http://flask.pocoo.org), and [Heroku](https://www.heroku.com).
+I built this in a weekend in April 2014 to experiement with the above technologies for the very first time, so it's very rough.
+Check out how I [parsed](https://github.com/staceytay/movie-crawlr/blob/master/get_imdb_url.sh) JSON then if you dare.

 [http://movie-crawlr.herokuapp.com](http://movie-crawlr.herokuapp.com)

-## How it works
 ## References
 * [Getting Started with Python on Heroku](https://devcenter.heroku.com/articles/getting-started-with-python)
 * [Scrapy Tutorial](http://doc.scrapy.org/en/latest/intro/tutorial.html)